Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: LoS (LED-PD) Distance Estimation

 where we introduced the summation terms

-By closely examining \eqref{eq:ml_los} and leveraging the definitions in \eqref{eq:sums_obs}, we observe that the sample mean of the observables, $S_1$, and the sample mean of their squared values, $S_2$, serve as \emph{sufficient statistics} for the \gls{ML} estimator of $d$.
+By closely examining \eqref{eq:ml_los} and leveraging \eqref{eq:sums_obs}, we note that the sample mean of the observables, $S_1$, and the sample mean of their squared values, $S_2$, serve as \emph{sufficient statistics} for the \gls{ML} estimator of $d$.
 More specifically, \eqref{eq:ml_los} depends on both $S_1$ and $S_2$, not only as separate terms, but also through the term $(S_2 - S_1^2)$ capturing the sample variance of the observations.